fabioabreureis/ansible-kvm-cloudinit-prosivion/README.md

 In my example I will create a deployment of 2 vms with CentOS7 using bridge0 and insert my ssh public key.

+If you wasn't set the bridge configuration it will config the default bridge from kvm.

 Variables:

 ```bash